marthamiller/datafest/workshop_2_dplyr/workshop2.md

 - Which planes fly the most?
 - Do some days of the week have more flights than others?
-- Do some carriers have more delays than others on average?
+- Do some carriers have more delays than others?
 - Do longer flights tend to have more delays?

 Organize questions